shawenyao/jekyll-now/_posts/2026-01-07-Whats-on-My-Desk.md

 9\. __ThinkPad X1 Carbon__ - work laptop

-10\. __Asus ROG Zephyrus M16__ - peronsal laptop; the lids of both laptops are in permanent closed state
+10\. __Asus ROG Zephyrus M16__ - peronsal laptop; the lids of both laptops are in permanent closed position

 11\. __Fezibo standing desk__ - useful in more ways than one: staying active, reducing back pain, saving space (chair can go under), etc.